codematsing/django-formset-debug/docs/source/form-stepper.rst

 the server and processed there as usual.

 .. note:: In this example the use of the ``intercept`` actions is just for debugging purpose.
 It
-	just is used to show the submitted content in this application.
+	is used to show the submitted content in this application.
 A real world application would not implement this action.

 The stepper navigation is rendered as a list of bullets.
 These bullets are clickable and allow the user to jump to any step as long as the previous steps are valid.
 The current step is highlighted